nkkodkani/OwnOperatingSystem/README.md

 How OS handles:

+- BIOS located MBR that contains bootable code & load it into the memory starting from physical address "0x07c0".
-First piece of the OS that gets loaded into memory is "Master Boot Record (MBR)" MBR - First sector found on a bootable device and is only 512 bytes in size : 446 bytes - primary bootloader 64 bytes - partition table (describe primary & extended partitions)
+- First piece of the OS that gets loaded into memory is "Master Boot Record (MBR)"
+- MBR - First sector found on a bootable device and is only 512 bytes in size : 446 bytes - primary bootloader 64 bytes - partition table (describe primary & extended partitions)
+-